Halyomorpha halys

 Brown Marmorated Stink Bug: An Emerging Threat to Pacific Northwest Agriculture

 Pest monitoring Pheromone traps, visual samples, or beating trays are good methods for detection.
-Place traps on orchard borders, rather than in orchard interiors, and monitor orchard border vegetation.
-Management thresholds based on trap captures or other sampling methods are not yet firmly established, but any trap captures warrant scouting of the orchard to detect potentially damaging populations.
-Presence of nymphs in the crop can be an indicator for potential damage.
+Pheromone traps cause aggregations of adults and nymphs on surrounding vegetation.
+Place traps away from the orchard or on orchard borders, rather than in orchards, and monitor orchard border vegetation.
+Pheromone traps deployed in the orchard will increase damage in the vicinity of the trap.
+Management thresholds based on trap captures or other sampling methods are not yet established, but any trap captures warrant scouting of the orchard to detect potentially damaging populations.
+The presence of nymphs in the crop can be an indicator of potential damage.
 Stink bugs are very cryptic and can be difficult to detect in the crop.
 Slow movement when scouting can be important to detect nymphs without triggering a hiding or flight response.
 Scan the underside of leaf surfaces for egg masses and early nymphs.
 Standardize the amount of time spent visually searching for stink bugs (e.g., ten minutes) to compare samples from different times of the season or locations.
-Note that the highest pressure from this pest will be late in the season (Aug thru Oct), although damaging levels can sometimes build much sooner.
+Note that the highest pressure from this pest will be late in the season (August to October), although damaging levels can build much sooner.
 The population level at the end of the previous season, winter survival, and weather during spring are all factors affecting current season population levels.
 As fall approaches, BMSB will move to buildings to overwinter in aggregations.
-Overwintering populations in barns or outbuildings may move right into the orchard in spring if it is nearby.
+Overwintering populations in adjacent barns or outbuildings may move directly into the orchard in spring.

 Management-biological control